ux-mark/recipes/README-CHANGE-DETAILS.md

 - Included documentation on CDN benefits and caching strategies

 These changes ensure that the website can be deployed as a fully static site that benefits from CDN caching, improved performance, and reduced hosting costs.

+## Additional Updates

+These changes were made as part of our continuous improvement process and were unrelated to the loading issue:

+1. **Deploy Script Improvements**
+   - Created `scripts/deploy-build.js` to handle Next.js build process
+   - Added error handling to continue despite non-fatal build warnings
+   - Implemented automatic copying of routing files to output directory
+   - Created SPA fallback files for improved client-side routing

+2. **Performance Optimizations**
+   - Improved caching settings for static assets
+   - Streamlined component hydration process
+   - Focused on core functionality to reduce bundle size

+3. **Documentation Updates**
+   - Updated this README-CHANGE-DETAILS.md with lessons learned
+   - Added details on how to avoid loading issues in future static deployments
+   - Documented the importance of proper client-side routing configuration